bit-of-a-git/bit-of-a-git/README.md

 ### Hi there, I'm David! 👋

 - 🛠️ I am currently working as a Cloud & DevOps Engineer with Deloitte Ireland.
-I have built environments, worked on cloud migrations, and taken part on automation projects for global companies.
+I have built development environments, worked on cloud migrations, and taken part in automation projects.

 - 🚀 I am experienced in a variety of AWS resources, IaC tools such as Terraform and CloudFormation, and containerisation tools such as Docker and Kubernetes.